CyLab researchers to present at the IEEE Symposium on Security and Privacy

 May 15, 2024

-Here, we’ve compiled a list of the six papers co-authored by CyLab Security and Privacy Institute members that are being presented at the event.
+Here, we’ve compiled a list of the six papers co-authored by CyLab Security and Privacy Institute members that were presented at the event.

 The Role of User-Agent Interactions on Mobile Money Practices in Kenya and Tanzania